How to Replace Motorcycle Coolant

 We change the oil and the brake pads, check the battery, and clean or change the air filter as part of a regular maintenance routine.
 But what about the coolant?

 It's an often overlooked, yet very simple maintenance task to change out the coolant on a motorcycle.
 Aluminum components corrode over time as the coolant breaks down, which is why most manufacturers recommend replacing your coolant every two years or 24,000 miles.
-Here's how to change the coolant on a Honda motorcycle.
+Watch the video above and follow the steps below to learn how to change the coolant on a Honda motorcycle.